MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 ---------

 An implementation of ``LLUI_PAINTER_impl.h`` is already available on the :ref:`MicroUI C module<section_ui_releasenotes_cmodule>`.
-This implementation respects the synchronization between drawings and the Graphics Engine notification, reduces (when possible) the MicroUI `GraphicsContext`_ clip constraints, and updates (when possible) the dirty flush area.
+This implementation respects the synchronization between drawings and the Graphics Engine notification and reduces (when possible) the MicroUI `GraphicsContext`_ clip constraints.

 This implementation does not perform the drawings; it only calls the equivalent of drawing available in ``ui_drawing.h``.
-This allows simplifying how to use a GPU (or a third-party library) to perform a drawing: the ``ui_drawing.h`` implementation just has to take into consideration the MicroUI `GraphicsContext`_ clip and colors and `Display.flush()`_ dirty area.
+This allows simplifying how to use a GPU (or a third-party library) to perform a drawing: the ``ui_drawing.h`` implementation just has to take into consideration the MicroUI `GraphicsContext`_ clip and colors.
 Synchronization with the Graphics Engine is already performed.

 In addition to the implementation of ``LLUI_PAINTER_impl.h``, an implementation of ``ui_drawing.h`` is already available in :ref:`MicroUI C module<section_ui_releasenotes_cmodule>` (in *weak* mode).